pranjaldayama/funda-playwright-tests/README.md

 ---

-**Built following enterprise patterns and industry best practices for the Funda Senior QA Engineer position**
+**Built following enterprise patterns and industry best practices for the Funda**

 *Clean.
 Professional.
 Scalable.*